-Auxiliary Tables or Figures
+c.
+Ancillary Tables or Figures

-Material that contributes to the paper but is not well suited to the print journal may, at the discretion of the editor, be designated "auxiliary material" to be published in the Electronic Edition only; a charge will be made for such publication.
-Examples include the full text of questionnaires, large tables, color illustrations, derivation of mathematical equations, and material that will be used only by a small subset of readers.
+Material that contributes to the paper but is not well-suited to the print journal may, at the discretion of the Editor, be designated "ancillary material" to be published in the Electronic Edition only; a charge will be made for such publication.
+Examples include the full text of questionnaires, large Tables, derivation of mathematical equations, and material that will be used only by a small subset of readers.
 Such material should be submitted with the manuscript as a separate file that can be considered during peer review and will be accepted at the discretion of the Editor following peer review.

+d.
 Graphics Guidelines

-In order to meet the AsMA's quality standards for publication it is important authors submit digital art that conforms to the appropriate resolution, color mode, and file format.
-Doing so will help to avoid delays in publication and maximize the quality of images in both the online and print journals.
-[See Documents to Download on the journal's home page for a printable digital art guide.]
+In order to meet AsMA's quality standards for publication, it is important that authors submit digital art that conforms to the appropriate resolution, color mode, and file format.
+Doing so will avoid delays in publication and maximize the quality of images in both the online and print journals.
+[See DOCUMENTS TO DOWNLOAD on the journal's Editorial Manager page for a printable digital art guide.]

 Color Mode: All Color image files are required to be submitted in their original RGB color.
-Whenever possible, ensure the submitted RGB image is tagged with the originating ICC profile to ensure the best possible conversion to CMYK for the printed journal.
+Whenever possible, tag the submitted RGB image with the originating ICC profile to ensure the best possible conversion to CMYK for the printed journal.
+Please note: there is a fee for printing in color.

-Labeling and Font Usage: Please use the same font for all figures in your manuscript; use standard fonts such as Arial, Helvetica, Times, Symbol, Mathematical Pi, and European Pi.
-For vector application files, it is recommend to convert fonts to outlines (Adobe Illustrator) or embed fonts (MS Office).
-See the next page for instructions on embedding fonts in Microsoft Office applications.
+Labeling and Font Usage: Please use the same font for all Figures in your manuscript; use standard fonts such as Arial, Helvetica, Times, Symbol, Mathematical Pi, and European Pi.
+For vector application files, it is recommended to convert fonts to outlines (Adobe Illustrator) or embed fonts (MS Office).

-Sizing: Prepare figures at the final publication size; less than the length of the page (57.25 picas / 9.5" / 24.25cm), and one of the following widths:
+Sizing: Prepare Figures at the final publication size; less than the length of the page (57.25 picas / 9.5" / 24.25 cm), and one of the following widths:

-- 1 column wide (20.5 picas / 3.4" / 8.7cm)
+• 1 column wide (20.5 picas / 3.4" / 8.7cm)

-- 1.5 columns wide (31.5 picas / 5.25" / 13.33cm)

-- 2 columns wide (42.5 picas / 7.1" / 18cm)
+- 1.5 columns wide (31.5 picas / 5.25" / 13.33 cm) - 2 columns wide (42.5 picas / 7.1" / 18 cm)